clairelist/web-module-project-reducer/README.md

 ### Task 3: Stretch goals
 - [ ] There is a version of the calculator focuses on adding individual digits, rather then entire numbers.
 How do you imagine adding an individual digit to the total state?
 - [ ] [Here is an example](https://freshman.tech/calculator/) of a (non-reducer) approach to building an javascript calculator.
 Feel free to make a new branch and use the basic ideas in the post to build a new version of the calculator.

+MODE:
+DIGIT || NUMBER
+'digit' adds on a digit to end of number
+'number' adds number to the total

 ### Submission Format